 Atmos Kiln RA Kit - the complete Kiln RA kit can be used as a 510 attachment, on its own as a wax pen, or enables you to rebuild your own atomizer.
 It uses a powerful battery that allows you to vape while it is charging, which is called pass-through vaping.
 Measuring only 2.12 inches in height, you can bring it virtually anywhere.
 Its ceramic composition means potent, flavorful, and dense vapor clouds all the time.

 Since their introduction years ago, wax vaporizers have come a long way.
 Today they use titanium, quartz, and ceramic atomizers which has allowed them to become the norm, making dab pens more desirable to vapers.
-Temperature control, long battery life, and portability of wax pens have attracted vapers far and wide, allowing them to enjoy their concentrates in a whole new way.
-Although one must choose between battery life and power, there is a portable wax vape out there for you.
+Temperature control, long battery life, and portability of wax pens has attracted vapers far and wide, allowing them to enjoy their concentrates in a whole new way.
+Although one must choose between battery life and power, there is the perfect portable wax vape out there.
 Just as powerful as any desktop rig, you can enjoy all of the best parts of dabbing in a stealthy, portable way with the right concentrates pen.
-If you are still in need of help trying to decide what is the best vape for wax, for you to buy?
-Please read some of VaporPlants' vape pen reviews and product descriptions to learn more about many of the models and brands that we carry and always keep in mind that one of our customer service representatives will always be glad to help you and address your needs.
+If you still need help choosing the best wax vape for you, please read some of VaporPlants' vape pen reviews and product descriptions.
+You can learn more about many of the models and brands that we carry and always keep in mind that one of our customer service representatives will be happy to help you.

-Please see below some of the most frequent questions our customers ask our customer service representatives and our answers to those questions:
+Here are some of the most frequent questions our customer service representatives get along with our answers: